Skip to Main Content

 How to Prepare for the Test

-DO NOT eat anything and limit physical activity for 10 to 12 hours before the test.
+Do not eat anything and limit physical activity for 10 to 12 hours before the test.

 You may also be told to stop taking medicines that can affect the test results.
 These medicines include glucocorticoids such as prednisone, hydrocortisone, or dexamethasone.
 Check with your health care provider before stopping any medicines.